+See the Utilities Element for policies that address coordination between the County, utility providers, and other stakeholders to increase local energy resilience with local renewable energy generation, storage, and energy efficiency.

 See the Water Resources Element for policies that promote water conservation, sustainable management, and resilience to climate change impacts such as drought and extreme heat through collaborative water supply solutions, wetland and stream restoration, instream flow protection, and low-impact development practices.

 See the Economic Development Element for policies that that support workforce training in green jobs, promote local food systems and regenerative land stewardship, and enhance economic resilience through climate adaptation and GHG emission reduction strategies.